-Below is a brief history of how coffee makers have changed over the past year through innovation!
+Below is a brief history of how coffee makers have changed throughout history through brilliant design innovation!

 Origins of Coffee

-Coffee originated around 1615 when Europeans received it through Ottoman Turkish traders.
-Turkish coffee was originally made with only ground coffee and water in a small copper pot.
-Once the French got a hold of coffee, they began to use a linen bag to put the ground coffee in and then infuse the coffee with water to make it less gritty.
+The coffee maker’s legacy began around 1615 when Europeans first got their hands on coffee beans from Ottoman Turkish traders.
+At this time, Turkish coffee was solely made by combining ground coffee and water in a small copper pot.
+The French opted to use a linen bag that they filled with ground coffee and then infused water with to make the coffee less gritty.

-The “coffee pot” was not invented until the 1800s by Jean Baptiste de Belloy, who created the drip coffee pot.
-There were two levels to the coffee pot, where the ground coffee is placed, a filter in between, and where hot water poured from the top to allow the coffee to drip to the lower part of the pot.
+The “coffee pot” was not invented until the 1800s by Jean Baptiste de Belloy, who developed the very first drip coffee pot.
+The coffee pot had two levels, with a filter in between.
+The top level housed the coffee grounds and was where hot water was poured to allow the coffee to drip to the lower part of the pot.

-The major fault in this design was that the water would take too long to go through the filter and make the coffee.
-This meant that the water would become lukewarm and be too cold by the time the coffee was made!
+The major fault in this design was that the water took too long to pass through the filter.
+As a result, the hot water would slowly become lukewarm, and the final product would be too cold by the time the coffee maker was finished!

-To fix this problem, Count Rumford created the idea of enclosing the pot with an insulating jacket that would keep the pot warm when water was being poured into it.
+To fix this problem, Count Rumford cleverly proposed enclosing the pot with an insulating jacket that would keep it warm while the hot water poured into it dripped through.
 Alternatively, in 1819, the French created a new innovation to the drip pot design in which there were three parts to the pot rather than two.

-For this innovation, water would be placed in the bottom chamber, the coffee in the middle, and the top would be empty.
-Coffee was made through placing the pot on the stove, and waiting for the water to boil, once it reaches a boil, you’d flip the pot upside down and take it off the stove.
-This pot was then named the Neapolitan pot, or the flip pot.
+For this innovative coffee maker, water was placed in the bottom chamber, the coffee was encased in the middle, and the top would be empty.
+Coffee was then made by placing the pot on the stove and waiting for the water to boil.
+Once it reaches a boil, the user would flip the pot upside down and take it off the stove.
+This pot was named the Neapolitan pot, or the flip pot.

 This model was then improved by turning it into a two-chambered pot with a tube.
 However, this form of coffee making left the coffee to flavorless and with no aroma.